moment/luxon/docs/moment.md

 This happens because the `plus` method returns a new instance, leaving `d1` unmodified.
 It also means that Luxon doesn't require copy constructors or clone methods.

+## Major functional differences

+1. Months in Luxon are 1-indexed instead of 0-indexed like in Moment and the native Date type.
+1. Localizations and time zones are implemented by the native Intl API (or a polyfill of it), instead of by the library itself.
+1. Luxon has both a Duration type and an Interval type.
+The Interval type is like Twix.
+1. Luxon lacks the relative time features of Moment and will until the required [facilities]((https://github.com/tc39/proposal-intl-relative-time) are provided by the browser.

 ## Other API style differences

 1. Luxon methods often take option objects as their last parameter